NOAA-RDHPCS/noaa-rdhpcs.github.io/source/accounts/index.rst

    A passphrase must consist of at least three separate words and be at least 30 characters in length.

-   You will be prompted for you Master Certificate Passphrase from time to time.
+   You will be prompted for your Master Certificate Passphrase from time to time.
 Therefore, your certificate passphrase should be something you can remember.
 For example: "G0 Down The 4lley & Yell Fi$h ."
 Notice that this passphrase is made more complex by the use